-No. Name Parameter Description 19-19 Run in distance Deceleration distance from P19-22 run in speed to stop at [mm] floor level.
-19-22 V0 [m/s] Run in speed v0 19-15 Brake close delay [ms] time delay for closing the brake after switching the output signal for the mechanical brake to low level.
-The time delay ensures that the motor remains magnetized long enough to hold the load until the brake is closed.
-19-58 Delay after stop [ms] Time delay for applying the mechanical brake after position is reached 19-59 Torque down time [ms] Time for decreasing the torque when mechanical brake is closed.
+No. Name Parameter Description 19-19 Run in distance [mm] Deceleration distance from P19-22 run in speed to stop at floor level.
+With DCP4, the function determines the stopping distance in millimeters.
+19-22 V0 [m/s] Run in speed V0 19-15 Brake close delay [ms] The brake release time in ms ensures that when the flush position is reached, the motor continues to be powered until the mechanical brake is closed.
+After outputting 0V to terminal 29, the frequency inverter continues to supply power to the motor until the set brake release time has elapsed.
+Only then will the "position reached" signal be output at terminal X59.7.
+The time delay ensures that the motor remains magnetized long enough until the brake is closed.
+19-58 Delay after stop [ms] Determines the delay time in milliseconds for the delayed engagement of the mechanical brake (brake closed) after reaching the flush position (in position).
+19-59 Torque down time [ms] Time for decreasing the torque when mechanical brake is closed.
+Determines the time of the torque ramp-down in milliseconds until the motor turns off.
+The brake is closed, and the torque is reduced to 0Nm within the ramp time; afterward, the motor is turned off.
+Affects the mechanical noise of the brake when the motor is off.